sburba/cryptotracker/README.md

 ## Testing

 For a production application we would need much better unit test coverage to feel confident about releasing frequently.
-The most valuable unit test coverage would be getting better branch coverage on `CurrencyTradeVolumeService`, including covering more unlikely scenarios like being unable to find the average volume for a currency pair and coverage for `LivecoinApi` covering scenarios like the API being down, returning unexpected data, timing out, etc...
+The most valuable unit tests would target better branch coverage on `CurrencyTradeVolumeService`, including more unlikely scenarios such as being unable to find the average volume for a currency pair and coverage for `LivecoinApi` scenarios (API being down, returning unexpected data, timing out, etc).
 It would also be useful to pull a real JSON response from the Livecoin API to use in testing `LivecoinApi`.

-I would also like integration tests to verify `CurrencyTradeVolumeStore` can successfully and correctly fetch data from the database and the whole api -> service -> database and cli -> api -> database processes function successfully.
+Integration tests to verify `CurrencyTradeVolumeStore` can successfully and correctly fetch data from the database and the whole api -> service -> database and cli -> api -> database processes function successfully would also be important for stability.

 # Other Thoughts